MingInc/0web-ui/README.md

-# React + TypeScript + Vite
+0web-ui

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repo provides a setup to get 0web-ui working with HMR and some ESLint rules.

 Currently, two official plugins are available: